alan-turing-institute/bias-in-AI-course/Milestone3_Sources-Forms-and-Quantification-of-Bias-in-AI/README.md

 - [Notebook 4: Use bootstrap sampling to get a confidence interval for each metric](https://colab.research.google.com/drive/1fBugsn1-6JknonL-DJMFacmyhc1BtyqG)

+**Practice Instructions:** <br>
-**Practice Instructions:** You can chose to download the notebooks on your machine and use them with jupyter, or open them directly through Google Colab y clicking on the links above.
+You can chose to download the notebooks on your machine and use them with Jupyter, or open them directly through Google Colab by clicking on the links above.

 If the latter:
 - Make sure you copy them in your own Google Drive as the original files are not editable.